noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 22/2/2022 22:33 **Francesca** doesn't stop to torture me.
 - 22/2/2022 00:00 I go to sleep, and **Francesca** follow and follow and follow to torture me.
 STOP THIS MONSTER.
 This terrorist is sexual harass me every day, every minute, every second.
 STOP .
 - 23/2/2022 08:00 night full of torture.
 Theta wave alteration with the streaming of a sexual abuse and death threat by Mafia.
 Stop **Francesca** please.
+- 23/2/2022 22:19 as usual night come and I cannot work with calm because of torture.
+Always Francesca.
+I'm so tired to be tortured by this monster that thinks that because her surname could torture, could do crimes against humanity using a technology.
+Because this technology is difficult to prove she is permitting her self to torture me from 27 of November 2017.
+Please help.
+This is a message from a victim of the human trade business, administrated by electromagnetic weapons hided behind civilian broadcast FM systems used to enslave people.
+Help.

 ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)